LoTekkie/DivineLogic/README.md

 - `DivineLogic_v1.1.esm` is the framework master.
 - `Scripts/*.pex` files provide runtime behavior.
 - `Scripts/Source/*.psc` files are included for reference and documentation.
-- The development `.esp` is not part of the normal authoring workflow.

 Do not edit `DivineLogic_v1.1.esm` directly.
 Create your own plugin, make Divine Logic a master, and build your content there.